ra024940/Pair_trading_Cointegration/README.md

   The idea behind this procedure is to get the regression error term (ε) for each T and this time-series could be assumed to be Stationary.
 To test this Null Hypothesis, it was  performed the augmented Dickey-Fuller test (ADF)**[[Suggested Reference]](https://en.wikipedia.org/wiki/Augmented_Dickey%E2%80%93Fuller_test)**, and considered as a candidate for trading those pairs that had a test statistic greater than the 5% critical value for multiple periods considered in the regression, as stated above we performe multiple regressions with different data collection sizes to achieve greater confidence ( Last 100, 120, ..., N daily closes), later the number os historical periodos cointegrated was used as a feature of the model.

-  In the image below (IMAGE 01) it is possible to see an example of the plotted Z-Score of the Error term from a pair of cointegrated Stocks; rigourously, the error term time-series from the regression of the Stocks is cointegrated, but in order to simplify, we will refer as a cointegrated pair of Stocks;
+  In the image below it is possible to see an example of the plotted Z-Score of the Error term from a pair of cointegrated Stocks; rigourously, the error term time-series from the regression of the Stocks is cointegrated, but in order to simplify, we will refer as a cointegrated pair of Stocks;

   <br />
   <p align="center">